overcast07/wayback-machine-spn-scripts/README.md

 #### Arch Linux

-This script is also available as an [AUR package](https://aur.archlinux.org/packages/wayback-spn-script-git) and you can install it with your favorite AUR helper
+On Arch Linux, this script is also available as an [AUR package](https://aur.archlinux.org/packages/wayback-spn-script-git) and you can install it with your favorite AUR helper.

 ```bash
 yay -S wayback-spn-script-git